ikskuh/DasOS/prototypes/supervm/supervm.md

 | shr      |   no | pop  | pop  | math    | 14       | push    | no     | TO BE SPECIFIED                                                                                 |
 | syscall  |  yes | zero | zero | syscall | 0        | discard | no     | Mnemonic for a generic syscall.                                                                 |
 | hwio     |  yes | zero | zero | hwio    | 0        | discard | no     | Mnemonic for a generic hwio.                                                                    |

+## Function Calls

+The following chapter defines the SuperVM calling convention.
+It is required that all functions conform to this convention.

+To call a function, it is required that the return address is pushed to the stack.
+After this, a jump is taken to the function address.

+	call:
+		push @returnPoint ; Pushing returnPoint as the return address jmp @function     ; Jumps to the function
+	returnPoint:

+SuperVM provides the instruction `cpget` which pushes by default the address of the second next instruction which resembles the code above.
+This behaviour allows position independent code:

+	call:
+		cpget         ; pushs implicit returnPoint
+		jmp @function ; Calls function

+Functions can now return by calling `ret` when the return address is on top of the stack.
+A simple function that does a system call may look like this:

+	function:
+		syscall
+		ret

+As most functions utilize local variables, a stack frame is required.
+Creating this stack frame is done by pushing the current base pointer, then setting the base pointer to the current stack pointer.

+	enter:
+		bpget ; Save current base pointer
+		spget ; Get current stack pointer
+		bpset ; Set new base pointer

+Returning a function with this mechanism is by setting the stack pointer to the current base pointer, then popping the previous base pointer from the stack.

+	leave:
+		bpget ; Get current base pointer
+		spset ; Restore stack saved at the beginning bpset ; Restore previous base pointer
+		ret   ; and jumping back.

+This mechanism leaves the base pointer of the calling function intact and also provides a new base pointer for the current function.

+## TODO

+- 64 Bit arithmetic instructions